sudocode1/clichat/secure-server/README.md

 - Bot recieves id and join messages
 - Bot is authorized

-The API is currently the same as the main servers (only sending messages) however, I'm going to start working on APIv2 soon to add banning, a permissions system etc.
+The API is currently the same as the main servers (only sending messages) ~~however, I'm going to start working on APIv2 soon to add banning, a permissions system etc.~~.

 ## Significant Differences
 - Authorization requires a generic token and a temporary token.